grab-a-byte/blog/src/12-int-parser-challenge.md

 ### Zig

 I also decided to implement it in a language that supports native errors as values.
-The language I chose was [Zig](https://ziglang.org/) (apologies on the syntax highighting, it is not supported in my site generator of choice).
+The language I chose was [Zig](https://ziglang.org/) (apologies on the syntax highlighting, it is not supported in my site generator of choice).
 Here you can see how not limiting yourself allows you to be more explicit with the errors to state exactly what went wrong.
-In this example, I also added support for negative interges (stating with a '-') which the Dart version did not.
+In this example, I also added support for negative integers (stating with a '-') which the Dart version did not.
 ```js
 const std = @import("std");
 const expect = std.testing.expect;